 - Socioeconomic factors

-- Expiration date of an options contract
+- The expiration date of an options contract

 Nevertheless, a volatile market does not always imply losses but risk.
 And seasoned investors can potentially leverage market volatility in their favour by making timely use of their options contracts, either to make considerable gains or hedge their portfolio against probable downsides.